 - Novel tip cell genes in microvascular endothelial cell monolayers

 - The anti-angiogenic effect of crenolanib on cell viability, migration, sprouting, apoptosis and mitosis

 - The regulatory effect of IGF-binding proteins 3 and 4 on angiogenic sprouting

-AI-driven microscopy image analysis software allows researchers to examine the pseudo-vascular structure of a 3-dimensional fibrin network.
-This specialized software enables scholars to automatically and precisely detect and quantify extremities, branch structures, segments and junctions of an endothelial cells tubular network.
+AI-driven image analysis software allows researchers to automatically detect and quantify extremities, branch structures, segments, and junctions of an endothelial cell tubular network.

-The IKOSA Fibrin Tube Formation Assay application will help you gain valuable insights into vital parameters such as:
+Specifically designed for that purpose, the IKOSA Fibrin Tube Formation Assay application will help researchers gain valuable insights into vital parameters such as:

 - number of tubes,